-Dan Curran completed his third season as head football coach at Merrimack in 2015.
+Dan Curran enters his fifth season as head football coach at Merrimack for the 2017-18 academic year.

-Curran has led the program to several marquee victories over the past three seasons, including the program’s first victory over a Division I opponent when it defeated reigning Northeast Conference champion and Division I FCS Tournament participant Wagner, as well as multiple wins over conference rival Bentley, two victories against conference power LIU Post, and the team's first-ever road win at the University of New Haven.
+Curran has led the program to several marquee victories over the past four seasons, including the program's first victory over a Division I opponent when it defeated reigning Northeast Conference champion and Division I FCS Tournament participant Wagner, as well as multiple wins over Northeast-10 Conference powers American International, Assumption, Bentley, LIU Post, New Haven and Southern Connecticut State.

 In addition to the success on the field, the team has made its presence felt off the field, as well.
 Under Curran’s guidance, the program was named the Community Service Award winner at the 2014 LEAD Awards for its work with team IMPACT, Habitat for Humanity, Special Olympics and Lawrence Literacy Night.
 The football team continues to rank among Merrimack's most active programs in terms of community service hours each academic year.